caseyr003/terraform-install-oci/README.md

 # Terraform-Install-OCI

-## This will download and install Terraform along with the Oracle Cloud Infrastructure Plugin.
+## This will download and install Terraform along with the Oracle Cloud Infrastructure Plugin on Linux.

+### This does not work for Windows

 Run `. install_terraform.sh`